berewt/J2S/README.md

 # J2S

-J2S is ease the development of Boardgame engines.
+J2S provides a framework for the devleopment of boardgames.
-At this stage, it only provides a global engine.

-Later, it will provides real boardgame examples and some AI.
+It provides a basic engine to run the game and a few startegies for AI.